Mikheil Saakashvili: Political activity in Georgia since the end of presidency

 After elections, Saakashvili said that they were held "with gross violations", calling his supporters to protest.
 Saakashvili also expressed his support for boycotting the Parliament, a step which other leaders of the United National Movement described as a "suicide for the party".
 On 4 November, the UNM's political council rejected Saakashvili's calls to boycott.
-Saakashvili slammed the decision and said that he has no desire to maintain contact with "one or two whimsical persons" from UNM, accusing them of "prescribing defeat" for the party.
+Saakashvili slammed the decision and said that he had no desire to maintain contact with "one or two whimsical persons" from UNM, accusing them of "prescribing defeat" for the party.
 On 1 December, the political council voted to hold a congress in January to elect a new chairman.
-Since Saakashvili was deprived of Georgian citizenship, he lost his right to be UNM's chairman.
-Some influential members of the party expressed support for leaving the position vacant to avoid distancing the party from Mikheil Saakashvili and said that they would raise the issue on congress.
+Saakashvili lost his right to be UNM's chairman in June 2015, when he was deprived of Georgian citizenship because under Georgian legislation only Georgian citizens can chair political parties in Georgia.
+Since then, this position remained vacant.
+Some influential members of the party expressed support for further leaving the position vacant to avoid distancing the party from Mikheil Saakashvili and said that they would raise the issue on congress.
 Saakashvili supported the idea of holding congress, while some members of the party, under the leadership of Giga Bokeria and Davit Bakradze, accused Saakashvili of "hijacking" the congress organization in circumvention of the political council.

 On 12 January 2017, one week before the congress, the United National Movement officially announced splitting.
 Members of the party who opposed boycotting the parliament and supported electing a new party chair opted to set up their own party.
 The breakaway entity took the largely unknown legal vehicle of a previous party European Georgia.
 A majority of the UNM's electoral list defected to European Georgia faction in the parliament, leaving the UNM with six members in parliament.
 Saakashvili thanked loyal members of the party for opposing efforts to "distance me from the party" and what he called "Ivanishvili's attempt to take over the United National Movement".
 He voiced the common belief among the UNM voters that these defections were encouraged by the ruling Georgian Dream Coalition in order to weaken its opposition.
 On 20 January, the UNM congress supported the proposal not to elect the party chairman until Mikheil Saakashvili would return to Georgia.
 The European Georgia members accused the UNM of "betraying the values of Rose Revolution" and turning to populism.
 In an interview with the online news website Netgazeti, Giorgi Ugulava distinguished the EG as being more liberal than the UNM, specifically describing the UNM as populist and communitarian.

-On 24 March 2019, Saakashvili was succeeded as the UNM party's chairman by his own nominee, Grigol Vashadze.
+The UNM had no official chairman until 24 March 2019, when Saakashvili was succeeded as the UNM party's chairman by his own nominee, Grigol Vashadze.